 - About 37% of Floridians have obesity, with rates being even higher among rural communities and African Americans (Filipp et al., 2018, https://onlinelibrary.wiley.com/doi/full/10.1002/osp4.274).

 - About 49% of Floridians have hypertension (CDC, 2018)

 - Approximately 12% of adults in Florida have diabetes (American Diabetes Association, 2020)

-In addition to these common chronic conditions, some other health conditions are known to cause more severe illnesses from COVID-19.
+In addition to these common chronic conditions, some other health conditions are known to cause more severe illness from COVID-19.
+They are:

 - Kidney, liver, or lung disease

 - Down syndrome

 - Solid organ or blood stem cell transplant or other immunosuppressed condition